wntjd9805/hetero-neurosim-search/README.md

 ## Setup

 Install and build hetero_neurosim_search repositories from the source.
-We prepared installation script (docker/install.sh):
+We prepared the installation script (docker/install.sh):

 ```bash
 cd "$HOME"